What We Do

 Young people are interdependent with the natural world, yet know relatively little about it through direct experience.
 Through our overnight and day camp programs, we encourage development of natural senses and provide an intimate connection with nature while youth learn leadership, cooperation with others, and community responsibility while building self-awareness and forming friendships.

 Camp Wyandot Overnight and Day Camps are offered during the summer for youths of all ages and include activities such as outdoor skills, camp outs, creeking, hiking, crafts, swimming/swimming lessons, kayaking/canoeing, archery, and special themed programs.
 We offer leadership programs at both our overnight and day camps.
-Currently, our day camp (formerly Camp Otonwe) program is held at Highbanks Metro Park.
-Our overnight camp, Camp Wyandot, is located in the Hocking Hills region surrounded on three sides by the Clear Creek Metro Park.
-This camp is accredited by the American Camp Association (ACA) which means that Camp Wyandot has undergone a thorough (up to 300 standards) review of its operation — from staff qualifications and training to emergency management.
+This year our day camp (formerly Camp Otonwe) and overnight programs both will be held at our overnight camp site, Camp Wyandot, located in the Hocking Hills.
+Camp Wyandot is surrounded on three sides by the Clear Creek Metro Park.
+Our overnight camp program is accredited by the American Camp Association (ACA) which means that Camp Wyandot has undergone a thorough (up to 300 standards) review of its operation — from staff qualifications and training to emergency management.

 Weekend Themed Programs are offered at Camp Wyandot for families and individuals that highlight nature activities and exploration and provide networking opportunities.